SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/zscaler-private-access.md

 To collect logs for Zscaler Private Access, perform these steps, detailed in the following sections:

-1. Configure Sumo Logic Hosted Collector and a Cloud Syslog Source
+1. Configure Sumo Logic Hosted Collector and a Cloud Syslog Source.
-2. Configure App Connector in ZPA
+2. Configure App Connector in ZPA.
-3. Deploy an App Connector on a Supported Platform
+3. Deploy an App Connector on a Supported Platform.
-4. Configure Log Receivers in ZPA to send logs to Sumo Logic
+4. Configure Log Receivers in ZPA to send logs to Sumo Logic.

 ### Configure Sumo Logic Hosted Collector and a Cloud Syslog Source